konveyor/enhancements/enhancements/progress-reporting/README.md

 ## Proposal

-To address the problems discussed in the previous sections, we propose to make two modifications:
+To address the problems discussed in the previous section, we propose to make two modifications:

-1. Group existing phases into relevant steps for the end user
+1. Group existing phases into relevant steps
 2. Provide detailed progress information of ongoing migration phase in _MigMigration_ CR

 ### Enhancement 1: Grouping migration phases